Wedding Blog - Flawless Wedding Advice

 Written by Wedgewood Weddings & Events | Jul 16, 2023 3:49:00 PM

 You've put an incredible amount of work into planning your wedding.
 So, you obviously want to capture it in the best way possible.
 And while you trust your photographer, it's always smart to map out the pictures you especially want of your wedding.
-Creating a shot list and sharing a checklist of must have photos with your photographer is a win-win: it enables you to be certain that you'll get the specific pictures you've imagined, and it makes your photographer's job a little easier because they have pre-planned instructions to work with.
+Creating a shot list and sharing a checklist of must-have photos with your photographer is a win-win: it enables you to be certain that you'll get the specific pictures you've imagined, and it makes your photographer's job a little easier because they have pre-planned instructions to work with.
 Not to mention, it gives them peace of mind knowing you'll be a happy client as long as the shot list is followed.

-“A good photographer wants you to look your best, so they’ll keep an eye out for stray hairs or wilting flowers but ask someone in the wedding party to help too and give them an emergency kit with a mirror, lip stick, scissors, thread etc. just in case.”
+“A good photographer wants you to look your best, so they’ll keep an eye out for stray hairs or wilting flowers but it's always smart to ask someone in the wedding party to help, too and give them an emergency kit with a mirror, lipstick, scissors, thread etc. just in case.”

 Hailey, Director, University Club by Wedgewood Weddings

-How to use a wedding photo shot list?
+How to use a wedding photo shot list

 Select half a dozen photos that you must have and share them with your photographer in advance of your wedding day.
 That way they can make a note to be creative and capture the organic and fun scenes as they develop, while also making time for the images that you especially want.